10974-spec/pie-chart/README.md

 ## Browser Support

-FireFox cannot read the `clientWidth` of the SVG and the SVG itself does not expand to fill the container.
+FireFox can't read the `clientWidth` of the SVG and the SVG itself does not expand to fill the container.
 Therefore, every Pie Chart SVG must be wrapped in a `div` container.
 The SVG element must have 100% width and height.

 ## License & Notes